Squash Alberta Ranking Policy/Procedure

 Only members of Squash Alberta are included in the rankings.
-Squash Alberta rankings are utilized in part to select provincial teams / squads and seed provincial events.
-Squash Alberta will be responsible in running the rankings and ensuring the accuracy of the ranking reports.
+Squash Alberta rankings are utilized in part to select provincial teams / squads and seed provincial events and sanctioned tournaments.
+Squash Alberta is responsible for running the rankings and ensuring the accuracy of the ranking reports.
 Tournament Directors, please remember that when you are entering results from your sanctioned tournaments it is very important that they are accurate, complete and done immediately.

 There are four separate ranking lists:

-+ Women (using results between female players only)
++ Women (using results between all female players only)

-+ Junior Boys (using results between junior players only)
++ Junior Boys (using results between all junior male players only)

-+ Junior Girls (using results between junior players only)
++ Junior Girls (using results between all junior female players only)

-+ New Players: Players without a rank will be placed within divisions using Squash Alberta’s best knowledge at the time.
+Players without a ranking will be placed within tournament divisions using Squash Alberta’s best knowledge at the time.
 Once players record their first sanctioned match win, they take that spot on the rankings.

 The winning player in a match moves ahead of the losing player (if ranked lower) or remains in the same position (if ranked higher).
 The losing player in a match remains in the same position (if ranked lower) or moves down one position (if ranked higher).
-If the losing player is unranked then no movement occurs.
+If the losing player is not yet ranked then no movement occurs.

 For example, if Player A is ranked #50 and beats Player B, ranked #25, then Player A moves to #25 and Player B drops to #26.

 Junior Rankings using the Club Locker Rating system require a new player to record a win and a loss before a rating will be acquired.
 Subsequent movement is based on wins and losses against other rated juniors based on Club Lockers algorithm.
 In general, the more matches entered, the more stable a players rating becomes.